ExtensionFM/rocket/README.rst

 Rocket is a library for quickly implementing a client-side API.

-Rocket is licensed under the `Link Apache Licence, Version 2.0 <http://www.apache.org/licenses/LICENSE-2.0.html>`_
+Rocket is licensed under the `Apache Licence, Version 2.0 <http://www.apache.org/licenses/LICENSE-2.0.html>`_

 Features
 ========

-It uses an interface description language, specified by API implementors, to generate Python code that implements each API call.
+Rocket uses an interface description language, specified by API implementors, to generate Python code that implements each API call.

 Rocket is designed to help programmers focus on the details of an API